The Last Book in the Universe

 Edgier than the Uglies trilogy, with references to mature content, this book would be well-suited for a discussion group for middle school gifted students.
 Students can draw many parallels between Philbrick's futuristic fictional world and our current reality.

-But I know who the real hero is, and isn't me, or even the brave Lenaya.
+" But I know who the real hero is, and isn't me, or even the brave Lenaya.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .